racenis/tram-sdk/README.md

 	- More callbacks, maybe?
 		- OnDeactivate callback
 		- OnActivate callback with reference to entity that commited the activation
-- Entities
-	- More constructors for them
-- Containers
-	- Rename 'PoolAddOnly' to 'StackPool'
-	- Add a PODPool
-	- Add iterators to stacks
-- Think of additional widgets
+- Think of additional GUI widgets
 - Switch to using sprites for defining fonts
-- Fix the mongus entity
 - Add LIGMAScript
+- Add operator()(Resource*) {} to ResourceProxy
+- Add a ComponentProxy
+	- Automatically removes components
+- Merge PoolProxy with Pool

 #### For versions later than next versions